Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 - `KEM`: X448 as described in {{kem-x25519-x448}} with the parameters:
   - `DH-Function`: X448 [RFC7748].
   - `DST_ext`: `'ARKG-curve448ADD-X448'`.

+`ikm` inputs to the procedures in this ARKG instance MUST be 56 uniformly distributed random bytes.

 ## ARKG-edwards25519ADD-X25519 {#ARKG-edwards25519ADD-X25519}